I'm a Celebrity...Get Me Out of Here! (British TV series) series 14: Bushtucker trials

 The contestants take part in daily trials to earn food.
 These trials aim to test both physical and mental abilities.
 The winner is usually determined by the number of stars collected during the trial, with each star representing a meal earned by the winning contestant for their camp mates.
-From 2014, the contestants can vote on iOS devices, as well as voting via phone.
+From 2014, the public can vote on iOS devices, as well as voting via phone.